momiji15/yearntolearn/RLadies_STL/R_Markdown_Tutorial/readme.md

-# Before you start...
+# Before you start...please read!

 You can access the slides for the presentation [here](https://momiji15.github.io/rladiesstl_rmarkdown/RLadiesSTL_Markdown040220#1).
+These slides give you an overview of what will be covered in both Unit 1 and Unit 2.
+It is highly recommended that if you are doing this on your own, you follow Unit 1 and Unit 2 to make your website.

 There are two units for this workshop: